oracle/pgql-lang/pages/pgql-1.5-spec.md

 This is explained in more detail in [Source or destination is self](#source-or-destination-is-self).

 Keys for the destinations of `PersonOwner`, `CompanyOwner` and `worksFor` are omitted because we can default to the existing foreign keys.
-Keys for their sources cannot be omitted because there exist no foreign key to default to (e.g. in case of `PersonOwner` there are zero foreign keys from `Accounts` to `Accounts` hence `SOURCE KEY ( number ) REFERENCES Accounts` needs to be specified).
+Keys for their sources cannot be omitted because there exist no foreign key to default to (e.g. in case of `PersonOwner` there are zero foreign keys from `Accounts` to `Accounts` hence `SOURCE KEY ( number ) REFERENCES Accounts ( number )` needs to be specified).
 Furthermore, keys for the source and destination of `Transactions` cannot be omitted because _two_ foreign keys exist between `Transactions` and `Accounts` so it is necessary to specify which one to use.

 If a row in an edge table has a NULL value for any of its source key columns or its destination key columns then no edge is created.